-In celebrating our 25th anniversary, we are prioritizing applications that share our long-held values of innovation, diversity and immersive practice.
-Risky, irreverent, humorous, current – bring your ideas, experience and passion.
-This year we are interested in but not limited to supporting projects that:
+This year we continue to prioritize applications that align with our long-held values of innovation, diversity and rigour.
+We are interested in but not limited to supporting projects that:

 How to Apply:

-Applicants being considered for the next stage will be contacted directly by the Boca del Lupo team with further questions and/or may be asked for more support material.
+Applicants being considered for the next stage will be contacted directly by the Boca del Lupo team with further questions and/or requests for more support material.

 The SLaM Program is supported by: The RBC Foundation, Canada Council for the Arts, BC Arts Council, City of Vancouver Office of Cultural Affairs, BC Gaming and Granville Island CMHC.